-If I’m not at my desk, you might find me foraging for chocolate or trailing around after 4-legged friends–which I justify as “book research.”
+When I’m not at the keyboard, you may find me trailing around after 4-legged friends–which I justify as “book research.”

 “There was no other wanderer on that road, yet I was not alone, for his tracks went with me, each pawprint as familiar as the print of my own hand.
 I followed them, and I knew each thing that he had done, each move that he had made, each thought that had been his; for so it is with two who live one life together.”Farley Mowat, The Dog Who Wouldn’t Be

 PS – Have you overcome challenges with your dog?
-Share your story here.
+Share your story by taking this survey.

 ♦ First Place, Outstanding Small Market Reporting, Print, Society of Environmental Journalists